DevGranil/starwarsallcast/README.md

 # StarwarsAllcast

-A star wars cast search tool that grabs cast info and featured films.
-Vice Versa the film route will redirect to a cast member.
+A star wars cast search tool that returns character information including what films they're in.
+The film information will display the cast and you can get character information by clicking on them.

+Note the star wars api can get laggy.

 # Tech